-Lee Zeldin announced on April 11, 2026, a serious regulatory adjustment to natural gas flaring rules to address surging household utility bills.
-Environmental Protection Agency chief confirmed that new rules will permit wells to flare gas for up to 72 hours.
+Lee Zeldin announced a serious regulatory adjustment to natural gas flaring rules to address surging household utility bills.
+The Environmental Protection Agency chief confirmed that new rules will permit wells to flare gas for up to 72 hours.
 Current standards require operators to capture or shut in gas much sooner during the initial flow-back phase.
 Extension of this window provides a buffer for technical malfunctions or pipeline capacity issues.
+The report was published on April 11, 2026.

 Administrator Lee Zeldin expects these changes to yield $2.5 billion in industry savings over the next 15 years.
 Cost reductions for corporations arrive in a time of extreme pressure on American households.
 Latest figures from a Bureau of Labor Statistics inflation report show energy costs climbed 10.9 percent between February and March.
 Gasoline, heating oil, and electricity rates drove the surge.